gmc-code/PC-Microbit-Extension-backup/docs/games/press_it.rst

 | A class is used to run the game.

 #.
 Set up the game object
     a.
-Assign values to the TIMELIMIT dictionary.
+Assign values to the LEVEL_SPEED dictionary.
     b.
 Assign values to the LEVELUP tuple.
     c.
 Set the score to 0.
     d.
-Set the level to 1
+Set the level to 1.
 #.
 Run the game:
     a.
 Show 'A' or 'B'.
     b.
 If the correct button is pressed within the time limit then:
         #.
-Display a tick (Image.YES)
+Display a tick (Image.YES).
         #.
-Add one to the score
+Add one to the score.
         #.
 Level up if the next level has been reached.
     b.
 If the wrong button is pressed or no button is pressed within the time limit then:
         #.
-Display an X (Image.NO)
+Display an X (Image.NO).
         #.
-Scroll the score
+Scroll the score.

 ----

-The PressItGame class
+The PressIt class
 ------------------------

 | Use a class for the game object.

-.. py:class:: PressItGame()
+.. py:class:: PressIt()

-    | Set up the game object to control the game, including the TIMELIMIT dictionary, the LEVELUP tuple, the initial level and score.
+    | Set up the game object to control the game, including the LEVEL_SPEED dictionary, the LEVELUP tuple, the initial level and score.

-| The code below imports the random module and creates the game object by creating an instance of the PressItGame class.
+| The code below imports the random module and creates the game object by creating an instance of the PressIt class.

 .. code-block:: python